Mia016-ops/test/README.md

 ## 💡 How to Submit a Ticket/Feedback

-To process your feedback more efficiently, please make sure to use the **Issue Templates** we provide when creating a new ticket.
+To process your feedback more efficiently, please be aware of the following two sources for ticket submission:

+### 1. Submit via GitHub Issue

 1. Click the **[New issue]** button in the upper right corner.
 2. Select the template that fits your feedback type:
     * **🐞 Bug Report:** Use this when you discover a product feature that is not working or behaving abnormally.
     * **✨ Feature Request:** Use this when you wish to suggest adding a new feature or improving an existing one.
 3.  **Please ensure all necessary information in the template is filled out** (e.g., reproduction steps, environment details, expected results, etc.).
 The more detailed the information, the faster we can resolve the issue.

+### 2. Submit via Support Email

+Feedback and emails sent to **`support@filomail.com`** will be compiled by our staff and manually entered into this Issue repository for unified tracking and management.

 ---